miklyx/Flatscatcher/readme.md

 Database is provided in file `flatscatcher.sql` - this is a simple postgres dump file which can be restored to your database.
 It contains _schema_ with needed _tables_, stored _functions_ to run this app.

+## Underwater part

+> [!WARNING]
+> This app uses a data gathered by another app - it parses immobilienscout24, > > > kleinanzeigen, wg-gesucht and immowelt for new appartments and sends it to local > sqlite and to telegram messenger.
+Underwater part contains prepare of that data > and push it into `clear` table in DB of app.
+This one for now is broken,
+> but if you are ready to parse this websites or another and push data to bd - fix > the data flow - this would be nice.

 ## Tips and flow

 > [!NOTE]